dotnet/docs-maui/docs/macos/deployment/publish-outside-app-store.md

 ## Distribution

-The signed and notarized *.pkg* can be safely distributed outside the App Store using a mechanism of your choosing, such as a web server.
+The signed and notarized *.pkg* can be safely distributed outside the Mac App Store at a location of your choosing, such as a web server.

 For information about safely opening apps on a Mac, see [Safely open apps on your Mac](https://support.apple.com/HT202491) on support.apple.com.